The client is one of the premier service providers of Commercial Fleet Management Solutions in North America.

-The client uses MySQL database for its critical business functioning, which, however, was affected due to the changing environment of the business and prompted a switch to the more commonly used SQL server.
+The client uses MySQL database for its critical business processes, which, however, was affected due to the changing business environment and prompted a switch to the more commonly used SQL server.

 A direct swap resulted in poor performance characteristics at greater loads.
 The client wanted us to optimize its business performance.